 “This is not to say that most people totally dismiss the possibility that their future spouses will have needs and issues that they will need to be fixed or healed.
 But instead of preparing for their part in that healing process, they expect the ‘magic’ of the wedding to fix whatever is wrong.
 And that’s a prescription for disappointment.”

 Prayerfully Consider this Point:

-I wish we could share more, but perhaps you can learn more by going to Jimmy’s web site at Marriagetoday.com.
-Also, two videos we feature this week, with Jimmy Evans are, Fig Leaf Conspiracy and A Real Marriage.
+I wish we could share more, but you can learn more by going to Jimmy’s web site at Marriagetoday.com.
+Also, here’s a link to a video we feature on this web site, with Jimmy Evans:

 In Closing, Concerning Marriage Realities: